mochi-atto/aoa-docparse/README.md

 - `DELETE /api/parishes/{id}/todos/{tid}` — Delete task
 - `GET /api/parishes/{id}/history` — List history entries
 - `POST /api/data/history/{eid}/mark-removed` — Mark history entry as removed

-## Design Decisions

-- **Appraisals are local-only**: Appraisal documents contain confidential valuation data.
-The system never sends appraisal content to an LLM.
-Users enter data via the guided form with smart paste.
-- **General Expenses is not a building**: It's a virtual category for utility bills that aren't building-specific.
-Bills are assigned to it by setting `building_name = "General Expenses"` directly on each bill record.
-- **History is append-only**: Deletions mark entries as "removed" with strikethrough styling rather than deleting them, preserving the audit trail.
-- **Utility types are normalized**: The backend maps common LLM output variations to canonical types so that "trash", "garbage", and "refuse" all aggregate under "waste".

-## Development Notes

-- The frontend is a single `DashboardPage.tsx` component (~1700 lines) with tab-specific sub-components.
-This keeps state management simple — all data lives in the main component and is passed down as props.
-- Toast notifications auto-dismiss after 3.5 seconds and can be closed early.
-- PDF.js renders appraisal documents client-side with text extraction for copy-paste.
-- All data mutations trigger a `refreshData()` call that re-fetches everything from the API, ensuring consistency.